 So you’ve booked your trip to Uzbekistan, woohoo!
 I’ll bet people are asking you “how in the heck did you choose that vacation destination?”
 Well once they hear your stories and see your amazing photos, they’ll understand.

-But you’re probably wondering what to see and do in Uzbekistan, how to prepare for your trip, and what to pack.
+But you’re probably wondering what to see and do in Uzbekistan, how to prepare for your trip to Uzbekistan, and what to pack.
 We’ve got you covered on all of your packing essentials below.
-And we’ve written a ton of posts about the highlights of Uzbekistan that you can check out here!
+And we’ve written a ton of posts about the highlights of Uzbekistan that you can check out here:

 Quick Navigation Links